-Tips for best palak paneer recipe
+Tips for the best restaurant-style palak paneer recipe

 - Here I have used homemade paneer.
-If you’re using a store-bought paneer, then you can keep the paneer cubes in hot water for 2-3 mins before adding it to this recipe.
+If you’re using store-bought paneer, then you can keep the paneer cubes in hot water for 2-3 mins before adding it to this recipe.
 That will make the paneer so soft.

-- Always try to use the soft, tender palak with a small and light green color leaves that enhance its taste twice.
+- Always try to use the soft, tender palak with small and light green color leaves that enhance its taste twice.
 Don’t use palak’s stem, that will make it bitter in taste.

 - Even if you want, may sauté the paneer cubes in oil for 2 mins at the beginning.
 As I don’t prefer to sauté or fry my paneer, I skip that part.

 - I have added the water twice while making the gravy of this curry to enhance its taste.